 The new Mini smart plus won't block adjacent outlets either.
 With a simple command, turning off your regular lamp has never been easier.

 Insignia's smart plug can be used to control kitchen appliances, lights and air conditioners - you can pick one up at Best Buy in the US.
 The little plug talks to both Google Assistant and Amazon Alexa so you can power regular home gear on and off with your voice.
 In the Connect app you can also set up to 10 timers and daily/weekly schedules.
 Very nice.

 The streaming devices

-"OK Google, play the Bladerunner 2049 trailer on TV."
-Yes, that's right.
-You can use Google Assistant on your Google Home to control what you watch on your TV, which gives you access to all of those Chromecast-supported apps, like Netflix and Hulu, plus the treasure trove of content on YouTube.
+If you're looking to throw 4K video onto your TV, you can always hand over a little more cash and pick up a Chromecast Ultra.
+As with the cheaper option, you can use Google Assistant on your Google Home to control what you watch on your TV, which gives you access to all of those Chromecast-supported apps, like Netflix and Hulu, plus the treasure trove of content on YouTube.

 Bang & Olufsen Beoplay A6